derat/cloud-build-watcher/README.md

 [TZ database name]: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 [build statuses]: https://pkg.go.dev/google.golang.org/genproto/googleapis/devtools/cloudbuild/v1#Build_Status

+### Customizing email notifications

+Email notifications can be customized by modifying the `BuildEmail` function and `textTemplate` and `htmlTemplate` constants in [email.go](./email.go).
+The [test_email](./test_email/main.go) program can be used to send example notifications so you can see how they're rendered by your email client.

 ### Seeing more information

 The Cloud Function logs information about what it's doing, including why it